-How Much Could Project Helix Cost?
+Project Helix Price: How Much Could It Cost?

 Why Pricing Is Hard to Predict